SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

 Design Overview
 --------
-   *   A Streams is a sequence of data elements made available over time.
+   *   A Stream&lt;ELEMENT_TYPE&gt; is a sequence of data elements made available over time.
        These elements are typically 'Bytes' - or 'Characters' - but can be any copyable type.